Individuals with disabilities who require assistance should contact the Director of Disability Services.

 It is the responsibility of the student to notify the school of his or her disability and to follow the process for requesting appropriate auxiliary services and academic adjustments.

-- Entering students requesting auxiliary aids and/or academic adjustments should arrange to meet with the Director of Disability Services (DDS) prior to matriculation at Milligan College.
+- Entering students requesting auxiliary aids and/or academic adjustments should arrange to meet with the Director of Disability Services (DDS) prior to matriculation at Milligan University.
 A current student who discovers the need for accommodations may submit a request at any point during his or her academic career.

 - In addition to meeting with the DDS, the student must provide documentation of the disability.
 This documentation must be prepared by a medical doctor, psychologist, or other qualified diagnostician as appropriate.